Which U.S. States Are Most Obsessed With Pickleball?

 America's Pickleball Hotspots - US heat map showing player density by state

-We crunched the numbers on pickleball players across all 50 states and Washington D.C. โ€” every player with a DUPR rating โ€” to find out which states are the most pickleball-obsessed, which have the most competitive players, and which might surprise you.
+We analyzed pickleball players across all 50 states and Washington D.C. (every pickleball player with a DUPR rating) to figure out which states are pickleball crazy, which have the most competitive players, and which might surprise you.

 Here's what we found.